bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_typed_start_events.md

 If the token is at a @ref BPMN::MessageStartEvent "message start event", the @ref BPMNOS::Model::Content "message content" is used to update the @ref BPMNOS::Execution::Token::status "status" of the token.
 Thereafter, the @ref BPMNOS::Model::ExtensionElements::operators "operators" of the respective event-subprocess are applied.

 After the start event is triggered, the state is advanced @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".
-If the respective @ref BPMN:EventSubProcess "event-subprocesses" is interrupting, all other tokens within the scope of the event-subrocess are withdrawn.
+If the respective @ref BPMN::EventSubProcess "event-subprocesses" is interrupting, all other tokens within the scope of the event-subrocess are withdrawn.
 Otherwise, a new token is created allowing the event-subprocess to be triggered again.

 After completion, the entry scope restrictions of the event-subprocess are checked.